NLTGit/automated_infrastructure_compliance_framework/README.md

 ## How to run AICF
-The first run will initiate itself once the AWS cloudformation stack is created.
+Once you deplopy the AICF, it is ready to be usedThe first run will initiate itself once the AWS cloudformation stack is created.
 By default, the AWS pipeline is configured to run manually.
 In order to run, execute the following steps:

 <img src="images/Screen Shot 2019-10-15 at 8.31.10 AM.png">